 Continuing Education

 The American system of continuing education originated at The Cooper Union with its founding in 1859.
 Peter Cooper, inventor, industrialist, and philanthropist, wanted to bring first-class educational opportunities to adults in New York and devoted his entire fortune to that goal.
-For over 150 years, The Cooper Union has maintained this tradition of outstanding courses for adults in its Department of Continuing Education.
-We invite you to take part in our courses this summer.
+For over 150 years, The Cooper Union has maintained this tradition of outstanding courses for adults in its Department of Continuing Education

 • Founded by inventor, industrialist and philanthropist Peter Cooper in 1859, The Cooper Union for the Advancement of Science and Art offers education in art, architecture and engineering, as well as courses in the humanities and social sciences.